Lars Nootbaar Player Props: Cardinals vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is ninth in MLB with a collective 9.3 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings compiled by the Giants pitching staff ranks 12th in the league.

-- The Giants have the 20th-ranked team ERA across all MLB pitching staffs (4.47).
+- The Giants have the 18th-ranked team ERA among all league pitching staffs (4.45).

-- The Giants rank 21st in baseball in home runs given up (29 total, 1.3 per game).
+- Giants pitchers combine to give up 30 total home runs at a clip of 1.3 per game (to rank 20th in the league).

-- Brebbia starts for the first time this season for the Giants.
+- DeSclafani (1-1) gets the starting nod for the Giants in his fifth start of the season.
+He's put together a 2.63 ERA in 24 2/3 innings pitched, with 21 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.